sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 ---------

 Duplicity is a backup tool that amongst others supports cloud storage systems.
 More information about this can be found at :ref:`duplicity <duplicity>`.
+Rclone is the rsync for cloud storage.
+Here is more information on how to use :ref:`duplicity <duplicity>`.

 Rclone
 ------